 To fix this, users must manually clear the Event Log, and you know what?
 Most computer users have no idea of how to do this.
 Worry not, we’re going to help you through the entire process, and when we’re done, you’ll be a master.

-How to clear the Event Log in Windows
+Clear the Event Log in Windows 10

 This post shows you how to clear the Event Log files via the Event Viewer UI or the Command line.
 You can delete all or selected even log files also from your Windows/Server, by following the steps laid down in this tutorial.